JakubHeba/jakubheba.github.io/SLAE/Shell-Reverse-TCP/index.md

 <p style="text-align: justify;">In the case of socketcall() syscall, the situation looks slightly different.
 Due to the fact that other types of system calls will be called with it, the arguments describing these types must be placed in the reverse order (!)
 On the stack, and then the ECX register (second argument) must point to the top of the stack, in such way that the processor can easily get to the called syscall arguments.</p>

-So we know that there must be 102 in the EAX registry.
+<p style="text-align: justify;">So we know that there must be 102 in the EAX registry.
 How do you know what further arguments are required?
-In most cases, use the man command.
+In most cases, use the man command.</p>

 ```sh
 $ man 2 socketcall
 SOCKETCALL(2)              Linux Programmer's Manual             SOCKETCALL(2)